zohaiburrehman/Servo-motor-controller-using-Raspberry-PI-Python/README.md

 has been used in a wide array of digital maker projects, from music machines and parent

-detectors to weather stations and tweeting birdhouses with infra-red cameras.
+detectors to weather stations and tweeting birdhouses with infra-red cameras.</p>
-.

-Servomotor
+<h2 align="center" >Servomotor</h2>

-A servomotor is a rotary actuator or linear actuator that allows for precise control of angular or
+<p align="center">A servomotor is a rotary actuator or linear actuator that allows for precise control of angular or

 linear position, velocity and acceleration.
 It consists of a suitable motor coupled to a sensor for

 position feedback.
 It also requires a relatively sophisticated controller, often a dedicated module

-designed specifically for use with servomotors.
+designed specifically for use with servomotors.</p>

-How Servo Motor Works
+< h3 align="center">How Servo Motor Works</h3>

-The servo hardware is manufactured right inside the engine unit and has a position able shaft,
+<p align="center">The servo hardware is manufactured right inside the engine unit and has a position able shaft,

 which for the most part  is fitted with an apparatus (as demonstrated as follows).
 The engine is

-controlled with an electric sign which determines the amount of movement of the shaft.
+controlled with an electric sign which determines the amount of movement of the shaft. </p>

-How is the Servo Controlled?
+<h3 align="center">How is the Servo Controlled?</h3>

-Servos are controlled by sending an electrical pulse of variable width, or pulse width
+<p align="center">Servos are controlled by sending an electrical pulse of variable width, or pulse width

 modulation  (PWM), through the control wire.
 There is a minimum pulse, a maximum pulse and